ReenKhan/Chatbot/README.md

+WELCOME TO MY CHATBOT

+AUTHOR:
+Shireen khan

+*APP DESCRIPTION:*
 My chatbot is an application I created for my mobile app development course taught by Richard Hildred.
 The UI of the application and some base codes were given by Richard Hildred to modify and use.
+It is an interactive application which requires user to input certain data to narrate a story.

+*SOME USER INSTRUCTIONS:*

 *How to run this project?*